DIY a Nailhead Trim Burlap Bulletin Board

 Here’s how I made the Nailhead Burlap Bulletin Board:

 - First things first…WHAT NOT TO DO…Don’t glue your burlap to your board first.
-I did this seemingly clever move only to find out that the glue discolored the burlap.
-Back to the fabric store…good thing burlap is cheap!
+I made this seemingly clever move only to find out that the glue discolored the burlap.
+Back to the fabric store… a good thing burlap is cheap!

 - The wooden frame around my bulletin board had previously been painted red, so I gave it a coat with a neutral beige that I already had at home.
-The burlap is a loose weave, so I didn’t want the red showing through.
+The burlap is a loose weave, so I didn’t want the red to show through.

-- I cut my burlap so that would cover the wood frame, with about 1″ extra.
+- I cut my burlap to cover the wood frame with about 1″ extra.